Jbleezy/BO1-Reimagined/README.md

 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps
-* Add line of sight check for windows breaking on Moon (tried fixing but wouldn't work)
 * Fix Der Riese trap lights rarely not turning red when active (can't get it to happen again, happened first time turning on trap on round 20)
 * Show player's perks when spectating (player.spectatorclient?)
-* Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone
+* Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after Gersch is gone
-* Fix PaP hintstring showing take weapon for other players weapons for a short period
 * Get Ballistic Sickle weapon files completely working
 * Add correct Combat Sickle melee sounds
 * Get Thundergun weapon files completely working
 * Make it so zombies getting attracted towards monkey bombs or anything similar don't interrupt their current animation
 * Remove zombie failsafe death print before release
-* Remove ADS weapon bobbing
 * Upload mod using PassDropIt
 * QED starbust weapon: try making a new weaponfile for the explosive weapons with 0 player damage
 * Health bar for player's health?
 * Fix Wunderwaffe not arcing after first kill rarely (might be fixed)
+* Fix PaP hintstring showing take weapon for other players weapons for a short period

 ## GRIEF TODO:
 * Add EMP grenades to grief